 Make your own shade by mixing the different colours of linseed oil wax with each other.

 Apply with a sponge, cloth, or stiff brush.
 Allow to penetrate the surface.
 Wipe off excess with a clean cloth.

 40 m² per litre (430 sqft per litre), depending on the substrate.

 Approximately 24 hours at room temperature, with good ventilation and low humidity.
 It may take longer to dry on knots in the wood.
-Cures within a week.
+Fully cures within about 2 weeks.